snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 ### Count the number of events per day

-We set up a crude function, `toDate`, to get the date out of the `collector_tstamp` column containing the date and time in the ISO 8601 format.
+We will set up a crude function, `toDate`, to get the date out of the `collector_tstamp` column containing the date and time in the ISO 8601 format.
 We then make a [UDF](https://spark.apache.org/docs/1.3.0/api/scala/index.html#org.apache.spark.sql.UserDefinedFunction) from `toDate` to use it on a Column in the DataFrame. `udf()` takes function objects so we define `toDate` as an anonymous function:

 {% highlight scala %}
 import org.apache.spark.sql.functions.udf